-The Glass Cockpit layout is tailored to the integrated flight and navigation suite DYNON AVIONICS SkyView.
-In addition to navigational and moving map functions, the system provides primary flight data and relevant engine/vehicle monitoring.
-It is of utmost importance to read and understand the operator's manual and to become familiar with the system before operation.
-In case of a system failure, a 2 1⁄4" (47mm) altimeter, air speed indicator and rotor speed indicator are provided as back-up instrumentation.
+The Glass Cockpit layout is tailored to the integrated flight and navigation suite FlyMap LD.
+In addition to navigational and moving map functions, the system provides primary flight data and engine/vehicle monitoring.
+It is of utmost importance to read and understand the operators' manual and to become familiar with the system before operation.
+In case of a system failure, a 2 1⁄4" (47mm) altimeter and air speed indicator is provided as back-up instrumentation.

 Depending on the chosen instrumentation and optional equipment, the depicted panels on the following pages may vary.
-Note that the standard or back-up compass is mounted to the glare shield.